-Churches can now not worry about providing and preparing food but can concentrate on relationships and sharing God, fun and other activities with at-risk kids.
+Churches can now may concentrate on relationships and sharing God, fun and other activities with at-risk kids.
 HOWEVER, LUNCHES FOR ADULTS AND GROCERIES TO SEND HOME ON WEEKENDS IS ALWAYS WELCOME!
 In 2017, Summer Lunch fed 13, 533 lunches to about 1,400 low-income Lakota children.

 CPC Coordinator – Denise Chambers

 Summer Lunch Literacy Ministry – 6 weeks in June-July

 2017 was the 3rd year of this free, two days per week, summer reading program serving 1st through 2nd grade Lakota students who struggle with reading.
 Low-income children from 4 summer lunch sites including Lakota Lakes (previously Gettysburg), Deer Run, Meadowridge, and NorthPointe are served.

 - Volunteers both teen and retiree may help in classroom.
 Also book donations are very welcome!